 Training Plans to Increase FTP

 All TrainerRoad training plans work to increase FTP.
 But aside from other race considerations, the Time Trial plan is primarily focused on improving your FTP.
-You’ll start with Sweet Spot Base, then complete Sustain Power Build and finish more threshold work with the Time Trial Speciality Phase.
+You’ll start with Sweet Spot Base, then complete Sustained Power Build and finish more threshold work with the Time Trial Speciality Phase.

-Time to Take a Ramp Test
+When to Take a FTP Test

 The good news is that if you reassess your FTP and it increases, this is an indication that you’ve gotten stronger and will need those harder workouts to make sure you are getting the most from your hard work.
 Keeping your FTP up to date keeps your training tailored to your fitness.